NickMcConnell/Beleriand/docs/hacking/modifying.rst

   effects which can be produced at a distance by player or monsters, and affecting player, monsters, objects, and/or terrain.
-In particular, this file defines details of the effects of elemental attacks (such as fire or shards) and the effectiveness of corresponding player resistance.
+In particular, this file defines details of the effects of elemental attacks (such as fire or cold) and the effectiveness of corresponding player resistance.
 New projections have to be included in src/list-projections.h, and the code to implement their effects put in other source files - src/project-obj.c for effects on objects, and other similarly-named files.

-realm.txt
-  This contains a small amount of information about the two current magic realms.

 summon.txt
   This contains definitions for the types of monsters that can be summoned.